The People who make up China

 The Manchu people have the distinction of ruling China during the Qing dynasty.
 Their power grew rapidly during the Ming dynasty and a Forbidden City similar to Beijing was built at Shenyang.
 They have their roots with the Jurchen people who formed the northern Jin dynasty.

 Manchuria has been an independent entity for long spells during China's long history.
 It covers much of Liaoning; Jilin and Heilongjiang and part of Inner Mongolia.
 During the Qing dynasty the Manchus enforced separation from Han people, forbidding Han people settling on Manchu land or marrying Manchu people.
-Millions of Han Chinese moved north and settled in Manchuria after the Japanese invasion in 1895.
+Millions of Han Chinese moved north (many from Shandong) and settled in Manchuria after the Japanese invasion in 1895.
 The Japanese supported the puppet Manchu kingdom of ‘Manchuguo’ in 1932-45.
 Since 1949 the Manchu people have become more integrated with local Han Chinese and there are concerns the Manchu culture is dying out.
 They are a northern people of pasture lands who share much with Mongolians.

 Hui 回族 [9.82 million]